Naereen/web-sphinx/visualstudiocode.en.rst

 * `Gitmoji snippets <https://marketplace.visualstudio.com/items?itemName=thierrymichel.vscode-gitmoji-snippets>`_ : easy-to-use emojis for your commit messages.

-.. note:: Purely objective
+.. note:: Purely subjective

    This list simply reflects my daily use of VSCode.
-These choices are purely objective.
+These choices are purely subjective.
    For instance, `this awesome-vscode list <https://github.com/viatsko/awesome-vscode>`_ also presents a list of good plugins to use.

 -----------------------------------------------------------------------------